-The Government proposals in regard to an increase in the SG to 12% involve change, but to the benefit of superannuation fund members.
-In contrast, the Henry Review recommendations on superannuation would have adverse impacts for most fund members (in regard to both take home pay and retirement savings) and would also lead to lower net tax revenues to government for many decades to come.
+The Government proposals in regard to an increase in the SG to 12% deliver substantial benefits to wage earners do involve change, but they benefit superannuation fund members and are widely supported.

+Some commentators have put forward the Henry Review recommendations on superannuation as an alternative approach.
+In essence these would involve taxing employer contributions at the individual's marginal personal tax rate and then providing a capped tax rebate.
+ASFA and Treasury analysis indicates that such a package would have adverse impacts for most fund members (in regard to both take home pay and retirement savings) and would also lead to lower net tax revenues to government for many decades to come.
 This has been extensively illustrated in the document Spotlight on Henry which was prepared by ASFA and which is attached.